SixArm/sixarm_unix_shell_scripts/README.md

  * `update-everything`: update everything on the system, e.g. apt, brew, node, ruby, pip, etc.

-### sysadmin on OSX
+### Mac OSX

+ * `airport-ssid`: Show the Airport SSID, i.e. current Wi-Fi network name.
  * `brew-cask-repair`: Repair Homebrew manager on OSX.

-### Power Manager on OSX
+ * `macbook-pro-retina-screen-manufacturer`: Show the manfacturer ID on a Macbook Pro Retina screen.

- * `pmset-drawing`: is the computer drawing from AC power or battery power?
+ * `pmset-drawing`: Is the computer drawing from AC power or battery power?
- * `pmset-drawing-ac`: true iff the system is drawing from AC power.
+ * `pmset-drawing-ac`: True iff the system is drawing from AC power.
- * `pmset-drawing-battery`: true iff the system is drawing from battery power.
+ * `pmset-drawing-battery`: True iff the system is drawing from battery power.
+ * `spotlight-reindex`: Trigger Spotlight to reindex of all files on the drive.
+ * `spotlight-usage`: Show the current Spotlight system resource usage.

 ## Specific needs